 Perhaps you regularly interact with lawyers as part of your job and would like to engage with them more effectively.
-Maybe you want to move up the ranks at your current company, and know having deeper knowledge of how the law influences your industry is the key to getting there.
-Or perhaps you’ve always had an interest in the law, and view earning an MLS as a way of cultivating that interest without committing to earning a Juris Doctor (JD).
+Maybe you want to move up the ranks at your current company, and know that having a deeper understanding of how the law influences your industry is the key to getting there.
+Or perhaps you’ve always had an interest in the law, and you view earning an MLS as a way of cultivating that interest without committing to earning a Juris Doctor (JD).

 But you may also find yourself wondering: What exactly can I do with a legal studies degree?
 What kind of jobs do MLS graduates typically hold?
 Is a Master of Legal Studies the degree I should earn to reach those goals?